luapower/tarantool/tarantool.md

 ## `local tarantool = require'tarantool'`

 Tarantool client for LuaJIT.
-Uses [sock] by default but you can bring your own.
+Uses [sock] for I/O but you can bring your own.

+Compared to other implementations I've seen, this one has more consistent error handling (from using [errors].tcp_protocol_errors), better handling of timeouts (due to [sock]'s `expires` parameter), it's half the code size, it's based on Tarantool 2.8, and you can use it in environments where you need to use the environment's built-in async socket API.

 ## API